Handout: The truth about our computerized election systems; Recommendations for advocating for hand marked paper ballots

 Americans also deserve trustworthy elections.
 Thus, hand marked paper ballots must be available to all voters in time for the 2018 midterm elections, with assistive ballot marking devices provided for those who are unable to hand mark their ballots.

-If states still refuse to buy or lease optical scanners, then demand that they publicly hand count the paper ballots instead.
+States also have the option to publicly hand count the paper ballots instead.
 This is not asking too much.
 Spurred by serious concerns about transparency and security, most Western democracies — including Germany, France, Canada (for federal elections), Norway, and the Netherlands — have rejected voting machines in favor of publicly hand-counted elections.
 Although U.S. ballots tend to be more complex than in countries that hand count, most county election boards already have emergency hand-count protocols that can be implemented.
 Manual counting, if completed on Election Night, would not present the chain-of-custody problems that arise when we rely on next-day, or even-longer-delayed, manual audits to ensure the integrity of computerized election systems.

 Many counties in New Hampshire already conduct publicly hand-counted elections as a matter of course.
 According to the manual linked here, the ballots include on average 15 races and yet are fully hand counted within several hours on Election Night.